dart-lang/sdk/pkg/dev_compiler/doc/GENERIC_METHODS.md

-# Strong mode generic method prototype syntax
+# Prototype Syntax for Generic Methods

 This is a summary of the current (as of January 2016) comment-based generic method syntax supported by the analyzer strong mode and the Dart Dev Compiler.